Relative hyperbolicity of hyperbolic-by-cyclic groups: Abstract

 \section{Abstract}

 Let $G$ be a torsion-free hyperbolic group and $\alpha$ an automorphism of $G$.
 We show that there exists a canonical collection of subgroups that are polynomially growing under $\alpha$, and that the mapping torus of $G$ by $\alpha$ is hyperbolic relative to the suspensions of the maximal polynomially growing subgroups under $\alpha$.
+As a consequence, we obtain a dichotomy for growth: given an automorphism of a torsion-free hyperbolic group, the conjugacy class of an element either grows polynomially under the automorphism, or at least exponentially.